sarajordanov/The-Snake-Game---Computer-Practicum-2/README.md

-# 🐍 The Snake Game Computer Practicum 2
+# The Snake Game Computer Practicum 2

 This project was developed as part of Computer Practicum 2 during my first year of Computer Science.
 The goal of the course was to practice front-end web development using HTML, CSS, and JavaScript by building interactive applications.

-For this project, I implemented the classic Snake game entirely in vanilla JavaScript.
+I implemented the classic Snake game entirely in vanilla JavaScript.

-<h3>Game Overview</h3>
+## Game Overview
 The player controls a snake that moves around the board and grows longer each time it eats food.

 - The snake moves continuously.